SolfataraEmit/tari/buildtools/windows-dev-environment-notes.md

 > This guide assumes that you are installing most of these components for the first time (excluding ```App Installer```, which is normally packaged with Windows.).

+This guide utilises the PowerShell command line to install the dependencies

+You will require the following package managers to set up the development environment:
+* winget
+* choclately
+* vcpkg

+The following dependencies are required, and will be installed as you proceed through this guide:
+* OpenSSL
+* Visual Studio BuildTools 2022
+* CMake
+* Protocol buffers (otherwise known as protobuf)
+* (Optional) Tor.
+While not required to build the project, Tari does leverage Tor for various functions.

 ## Setting up ```winget``` and ```App Installer```

 Users will require ```winget```, a Windows package manager bundled with ```App Installer```.
 This guide will require ```App Installer``` to be at the latest version.